-Marketing is an important focus for any successful organisation in travel and tourism, where products, services and the expectations of customers are constantly changing.
+BTEC Level 3 Extended Certificate (Pearson) : Equivalent to 1 A Level organisation in travel and tourism where products, services and the expectations of customers are constantly changing.
 A successful business must have a strategy for understanding its customers and targeting them with a profitable offer.
 In this unit, you will develop a marketing plan through examining the specific aims and objectives of the marketing function and researching the needs and expectations of different customer types.